 The following signs of mucus in the baby’s stool could indicate a problem:

 - Excessive mucus.
-The poop is entirely slimy, and the infant consistently poops that way.
+The feces is entirely slimy, and the infant consistently poops that way.
 The excessive mucus may also appear as white puddles in the poop.

 - Mucus contains blood spots.
-Poop is slimy and includes tiny red spots of blood.
+Poop is gooey and includes tiny red spots of blood.

 - Baby cries while pooping due to the discomfort they experience when they poop.

-- Other symptoms of ill health.
-Mucus-ridden stools and other symptoms such as stomachache, fever, poor appetite, and general lethargy.
+- Other symptoms of ill health such as stomach ache, fever, poor appetite, and general lethargy.

 Take your baby to a doctor if you see these signs or if you suddenly notice mucus in stools.
 There are various reasons why a baby could have more mucus in the stools.